-English, French, German, and Dutch: from the personal name Paul (Latin Paulus ‘small’), which has always been popular in Christendom.
-It was the name adopted by the Pharisee Saul of Tarsus after his conversion to Christianity on the road to Damascus in about ad 34.
-He was a most energetic missionary to the Gentiles in the Roman Empire, and played a very significant role in establishing Christianity as a major world religion.
-The name was borne also by numerous other early saints.
-The American surname has absorbed cognates from other European languages, for example Greek Pavlis and its many derivatives.
+English French German Dutch Swedish West Indian (mainly Haiti also e.g. Saint Lucia) and African (mainly Nigeria and Tanzania): from the personal name Paul (from Latin Paulus ‘small’) which has always been popular in Christendom.
+It was the name adopted by the Pharisee Saul of Tarsus after his conversion to Christianity on the road to Damascus in about AD 3 He was a most energetic missionary to the Gentiles in the Roman Empire and played a very significant role in establishing Christianity as a major world religion.
+The name was borne also by numerous other early Christian saints.
 It is also occasionally borne by Jews; the reasons for this are not clear.
-Irish: reduced Anglicized form of Gaelic Mac Phóil ‘son of Paul’.
+In North America the English form of the surname has absorbed many cognates from other languages and their patronymics and other derivatives e.g. Greek Pavlis Slovenian Pavel and Pavlič (see Pavlic ) Polish Paweł (see Pawel ) and Pawlicki Assyrian/Chaldean Polous and Polus .
+In France this surname is most common in Brittany (see 2 below).
+Breton (mainly Finistère): from a Frenchified form of the personal name Paol Breton form of Paul .
+Irish: shortened Anglicized form of Gaelic Mac Phóil ‘son of Paul’.
 Compare McFall .
-Catalan (Paül): habitational name from any of several places named Paül.
-Spanish: topographic name from paúl ‘marsh’, ‘lagoon’.
-Spanish: Castilianized form of Basque Padul, a habitational name from a town of this name in Araba province.
+Catalan (Paül): habitational name from any of several places called Paül.
+Spanish (Paúl): topographic name from paúl ‘marsh lagoon’.
+Basque: Castilianized form (Paúl) of a habitational name from Padul a place in Araba/Álava province Basque Country (Spain).

 Source: Dictionary of American Family Names 2nd edition, 2022